JensJoschi/variability_timing/methods.md

 ## climate data
-Mean winter correlated with latitude and altitude. (old: Environmental predictability was reasonably well explained by latitude,longitude and altitude (R² = 0.25)) (new:) Environmental variablity did not correlate with any variable tested though it seems higher in continental climates.
+Mean winter correlated with latitude and altitude. (old: Environmental predictability was reasonably well explained by latitude,longitude and altitude (R² = 0.25)) (new:) Environmental variablity did not correlate with any variable tested though it seems higher in continental climates and higher in high latitudes.
 Standard deviation in winter onset was a bit more erratic, and not correlated with any variable.

 ## empirical data